 South Dakota's HAVA state plan was revised in a fourth version in June 2008, which described how the State intended to use the $575,000 payment appropriated to the State by the Omnibus Appropriations Act of 2008.

-The South Dakota state plan is hereby revised in a fifth version to meet the requirements of the Military and Overseas Voter Empowerment Act (MOVE).
+The South Dakota state plan was revised in a fifth version to meet the requirements of the Military and Overseas Voter Empowerment Act (MOVE).
 MOVE Section 588(b)(1)(A) requires states to amend their state plans to include,"How the State will comply with the provisions and requirements of the amendments made by the Military and Overseas Voter Empowerment Act."
 This updated state plan includes additional information regarding the State's utilization of HAVA funds for additional personnel working on HAVA related projects and for meeting the requirements of HAVA Section 301(a)(4).
 The state plan is also revised to reflect how the State intends to use the $350,000 payment appropriated for the State of South Dakota in the Omnibus Appropriations Act of 2010.

 Provisional Ballots: South Dakota instituted provisional ballots in 2003.
 A provisional ballot is a ballot which may be voted on by a person who appears at a polling place and swears that he or she is registered to vote in that precinct but whose name does not appear on the voter registration list for that precinct.
 The purpose of a provisional ballot is to protect a person's right to vote when his or her name has wrongly been omitted from the voter registration list.
 The provisional ballot is sealed in a special envelope which is not opened on election night.
 The provisional ballot is only counted if documentation can be located after election day proving that the person was properly registered to vote in that precinct.
 In the 2004 general election, 533 provisional ballots were collected; 66 of those ballots were counted.
 In the 2006 general election, 341 provisional ballots were collected; 90 of those ballots were counted.